-And yet I will not, sith so prettily

-He couples it to his complaining names.
+And yet I will not, sith so prettily He couples it to his complaining names.
 Thus will I fold them one upon another.
+Now kiss, embrace, contend, do what you will.

 The Two Gentlemen of Verona Julia 4.4.95-113